pysathq/pysat/web/features.rst

 PySAT integrates a number of widely used state-of-the-art SAT solvers.
 All the provided solvers are the original low-level implementations installed along with PySAT.
 Note that the solvers' source code *is not* a part of the project's source tree and is downloaded and patched at every PySAT installation.
+Note that originally the solvers' source code was not distributed with PySAT, which resulted in sequence of download and patch operations for each solver during each installation of PySAT.
+This, however, causes serious issues in case of using a proxy.
+As a result and since version 0.1.5.dev18, PySAT includes the solvers' archive files in the distribution.

 Currently, the following SAT solvers are supported (at this point, for Minisat-based solvers only *core* versions are integrated):